 RESULTS

 There were 249 children (47% female) with an average age of 10 years (Table 1).
 Girls had significantly higher sum of skinfolds (30 vs 25 mm; p<0.001) but did not differ in waist circumference or BMI z-score.
-Mothers were, on average, 27 (5.4) years old at time of delivery, had completed 11(2.8) years of schooling, and overweight (BMI ≥25).
+Mothers were, on average, 27 (SD: 5.4) years old at time of delivery, had completed 11(SD: 2.8) years of schooling, and overweight (BMI ≥25).

 The majority of prenatal urinary samples show detectable concentrations of SG-corrected metabolites, with the lowest detection in BPA measures (30%<LOQ) (Table 2).
 There were fewer samples below the LOQ among child urinary measures and, with the exception of MEP, higher geometric means were reported in child compared to prenatal measures.
 Spearman correlations of SG-corrected BPA and individual phthalate metabolites were weakly to highly correlated (range 0.13-0.98) within each time period while concentrations between prenatal and child measures were weakly correlated (range 0.14-0.19) (data not shown).

 Ln-transformed SG-corrected prenatal MBzP was significantly associated with a decrease in child’s BMI z-score at ages 8-14 (β=-0.21, 95%CI: -0.41, -0.02) after controlling for confounders (Table 3).
-There were no other associations detected from the prenatal exposure period and we did not observe any sex modification.
+There were no other associations detected from the prenatal exposure period and we did not observe any modification of associations by sex.

 In child urinary measures, we observed inverse associations between MEHP and waist circumference (β=-1.85, 95%CI:-3.36, -0.35) and sum of skinfold measurements (β=-2.08, 95%CI: -3.80, -0.37) after controlling for confounders (Table 4).
-Significant sex interactions were detected between BPA and BMI z-score (p for interaction=0.06) and sum of skinfolds (p for interaction =0.03), MEHP and sum of skinfolds (p for interaction=0.08), and between MBzP, MEP, MECPP, MEHHP, and MEOHP across the three outcome measures.
+Child sex modified the relationships between BPA and BMI z-score (p for interaction=0.06) and sum of skinfolds (p for interaction =0.03), MEHP and sum of skinfolds (p for interaction=0.08), and between MBzP, MEP, MECPP, MEHHP, and MEOHP across the three outcome measures.
 These metabolites were reanalyzed after stratifying by sex (Table 5).
-Increasing concentrations of ln-transformed SG-corrected BPA in girls was associated with an increase in sum of skinfolds (β=3.47, 95%CI:-0.05, 6.40) while exposure to MEHP, MECPP, MEHHP, and MEOHP were inversely associated with child outcomes in boys.
+Increased concentrations of ln-transformed SG-corrected BPA in girls was associated with an increase in sum of skinfolds (β=3.47, 95%CI:-0.05, 6.40) while exposure to MEHP, MECPP, MEHHP, and MEOHP were inversely associated with child outcomes in boys.

 In our sensitivity analyses, results did not differ with the exclusion of preterm births or additional adjustment for mother’s smoking history.
 When we excluded children who had initiated puberty, prenatal MBzP was no longer significantly associated with BMI z-score in our regression analyses (results not shown) and sex-stratified analyses with child exposure measures show significant results only between BPA exposure and sum of skinfolds in girls, and MEHP exposure and sum of skinfolds in boys (Supplementary Table 1).